Amadeu2001/soccer-data-analysis/README.md

 # Soccer data analysis

-Este projeto demonstra como consumir dados da API Football-Data.org para obter informações sobre os jogos da Premier League (ID 2021) na temporada 2024/2025.
+This project demonstrates how to consume data from the Football-Data.org API to obtain information about Premier League matches (ID 2021) in the 2024/2025 season.

-Através de um notebook em Python, são realizadas requisições à API, tratamento dos dados recebidos em formato JSON e organização das informações em um DataFrame com Pandas.
+Using a Python notebook, requests are made to the API, the received data is processed in JSON format, and the information is organized into a Pandas DataFrame.

-### Funcionalidades
+### Features

-- Consumo da API Football-Data.org usando requests;
+- Consumption of the Football-Data.org API using requests;
-- Autenticação com X-Auth-Token;
+- Authentication with X-Auth-Token;
-- Conversão da resposta JSON em DataFrame;
+- Conversion of the JSON response to a DataFrame;
-- Limpeza de colunas irrelevantes;
+- Cleaning of irrelevant columns;
-- Formatação de datas para dd-mm-aaaa.
+- Date formatting.

 ### Tecnologias Utilizadas

 - Python
 - Jupyter Notebook
-- Bibliotecas principais:
+- Main libraries:
   - requests
   - json
   - pandas